-The mission of the Gordon College Social Work Program is the education of men and women for entry level, generalist practice in social work within the context of a Christian liberal arts institution.
+The mission of the Social Work program is the education of men and women for entry level, generalist practice in social work within the context of a Christian liberal arts institution.
 The program maintains a commitment to the value and dignity of every person and the mandate to enhance human well-being and to alleviate poverty and oppression.
 Graduates are prepared to act in systems at all levels to help bring about peace, justice, and transformation.

 COURSE OF STUDY